 7. Infertility in women

-– Spanish researchers analysed the diets of 12,059 people over six years and found these who ate the most trans fats had a 48 precent higher risk of depression than these who did not eat trans fats.
+– Spanish researchers analyzed the diets of 12,059 people over six years and found those who ate the most trans fats had a 48% higher risk of depression.

 Health Effects of High Cholesterol